hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added integration with Icegram Express, including popup and widget forms.
 * Added integration with Fluent Forms Multi-Step forms.
 * Added integration with Customer Reviews for WooCommerce.
-* Added integration with the Blocksy Companion Newsletter Subscribe form.
+* Added integration with the Blocksy Companion Newsletter Subscribe and Waitlist forms.
 * Fixed showing hCaptcha in Jetpack Form admin.
 * Fixed PHP warning on installing the integration plugin.
 * Fixed PHP warning when processing Advanced Kadence Form.